nobleenia/Lobic-Logistics/README.md

 2. **styles.css**: This is the CSS file that contains the styles for the website.
 It includes styles for the body, header, navigation, sections, form elements, buttons, and footer.

+3. **about.html**: This is the HTML file that serves as the about page of the websit.
+It is different from the rest because it is envisaged to have more information in the future than it does now.

+4. **contact.html**: This is on of the HTML supplementary pages that contains the contact information of the firm.

+5. **services.html**: This HTML file contains the list of our current services and the future services which will be included as time goes on.

-3. **header**: This section represents the website's header, which typically contains the company logo and a tagline.
+6. **header**: This section represents the website's header, which typically contains the company logo and a tagline.

-4. **navigation**: This section includes the navigation menu that allows users to navigate through different pages or sections of the website.
+7. **navigation**: This section includes the navigation menu that allows users to navigate through different pages or sections of the website.

-5. **sections**: This section includes multiple sections that represent different content areas of the website.
+8. **sections**: This section includes multiple sections that represent different content areas of the website.
 Each section may contain headings, paragraphs, lists, or forms.

-6. **form**: This section includes a form that users can fill out to book appointments or contact the admin.
+9. **form**: This section includes a form that users can fill out to book appointments or contact the admin.
 It contains input fields for name, email, subject, and message.

-7. **footer**: This section represents the website's footer, which typically includes copyright information, contact details, and links to social media profiles.
+10. **footer**: This section represents the website's footer, which typically includes copyright information, contact details, and links to social media profiles.

+11. **assets**: This folder contains all the media and multimedia fles which is used in the styles.css file for aesthetics.

 ## Functionality